viveknair/findings/README.md

 > Better to be the oldest person in the gym than youngest in the nursing home.

+> When you remove a man’s tongue, you do not prove him wrong.
+You prove you are afraid of what he will say.

 > Turn every page.
 Never assume anything.
 Turn every goddamn page.

 > When you feel it, you know.
 The feature makes you smile when you use it.
 It fits right in, like it was always meant to be there.
 You want to use it again.
 You want to tell people about it.